 6 Days Birding

-6 Days classic birding tour will cover Nairobi National Park, Manguo Swamp,Gatamaiyu Forest, Lake Elementeita and Lake Baringo
+6 days birding tour will cover some of Kenya's prime birding hotspots, Nairobi National Park, Manguo Swamp,Gatamaiyu Forest, Lake Elementeita and Lake Baringo

 Day 1: Nairobi National Park